fengt256512/Named-Entity-Recognition/README.md

 ![image](https://user-images.githubusercontent.com/93305654/158726896-46483ffb-1cf9-4740-90a7-27606e79a251.png)

-Figure 1: Bi-LSTM CRF model with the attention (Created for assignment 2 based on Lecture 9)
+                                       Figure 1: Bi-LSTM CRF model with the attention

 In the evaluation, the accuracy rates under different input embedding and different attention mechanisms were compared respectively.